devnull-cz/c-prog-lang/modules/numbers.md

 	printf("%ld", 13LL);
 ```

-- '\ooo' and '\xhh' are character sized bit patterns, either specified
+- `\ooo` and `\xhh` are character sized bit patterns, either specified
-  as octal or hexa numbers.
+  as octal or hexadecimal numbers.

 ## sizeof operator